 Single Cell Sequencing in Diabetic Kidney Disease

 Diabetic kidney disease (DKD) is associated with proximal tubular injury and progression to CKD.
 Single cell sequencing of kidney cortex obtained from donors with DKD identified a subset of injured proximal tubule cells that has a distinct transcriptional and chromatin accessibility profile.
 These injured proximal tubule cells often express VCAM1, but also variably express other injury-associated markers like CD24 and CD133.
 These injured proximal tubule cells have been called a variety of things in the literature, including failed repair proximal tubule, maladaptive, and degenerative.
 They are detectable in control kidney samples in a “scattered” distribution and increase in proportion in aging and CKD.
+Proximal tubule injury and the transition to the PT_VCAM1 cell state is associated with increased expression and enrichment of pro-inflammatory pathways, including TNF signaling.
 We compared a list of previously-published differentially expressed genes (DEG) and differentially accessible chromatin regions (DAR) that distinguish between control proximal tubule and injured proximal tubule (PT_VCAM1).
-PT_VCAM1 showed differential expression of 13 of 46 circulating biomarkers (Figure 4A) and 48 of 183 hallmark apoptosis pathway genes compared to control proximal tubule by snRNA-seq (Figure 4B).
-We correlated expression of apoptosis pathway genes with circulating biomarkers and discovered that increased apoptosis pathway expression shows a significant positive correlation with 17 of 46 circulating biomarkers in the PT_VCAM1 injured cell state (Figure 4C).
+PT_VCAM1 showed differential expression of 13 of 46 circulating biomarkers compared to control proximal tubule by snRNA-seq (Figure 4A).
+We correlated expression of apoptosis pathway genes with circulating biomarkers and discovered that increased apoptosis pathway expression shows a significant positive correlation with 17 of 46 circulating biomarkers in the PT_VCAM1 injured cell state (Figure 4B).
 PT_VCAM1 also showed differential accessibility of 32 ATAC peaks by snATAC-seq.
-These peaks were associated with 16 circulating biomarker genes and were located in promoters, enhancers, gene bodies, and intergenic regions (Figure 4D).
-Moreover, there were additional DAR in PT_VCAM1 that were associated with hallmark apoptosis genes (Figure 4E).
-We hypothesize that proximal tubule injury in DKD leads to an increased proportion of injured proximal tubule cells that show increased expression of VCAM1, CD24, CD133 and other injury-associated markers.
+These peaks were associated with 16 circulating biomarker genes and were located in promoters, enhancers, gene bodies, and intergenic regions (Figure 4C).
+We hypothesize that proximal tubule injury in DKD leads to an increased proportion of injured proximal tubule cells that show elevated expression of VCAM1, CD24, CD133 and other injury-associated markers.
 The PT_VCAM1 cell state has increased expression of TNF-family genes that escape into the circulation and are detected in peripheral blood.
-The PT_VCAM1 cell state may retain the ability to repair itself, but a subset of cells likely progresses to apoptosis (Figure 5E).
+The PT_VCAM1 cell state may retain the ability to repair itself, but a subset of cells likely progresses to apoptosis (Figure 5D).
+The proximal tubule is the most abundant cell type in the kidney cortex and TNF signaling and apoptotic genes are not significantly expressed in infiltrating immune cells, which makes the proximal tubule the most likely source of these circulating biomarkers.